CIEMAT-Neutrino/SCINT/docs/Macros.md

 ## Flags

-You can start by running the macros in the `guide` mode and it will ask you for the input variables needed (see an example for the input file)
+You can start by running the macros in the `guide` mode, and it will ask you for the input variables needed (see an example for the input file)

 <img src="_static/starting_macro.png" alt="start"/>